abstractiondev/AzureWebFarm/README.md

           </Target>

 9. Configure Remote Desktop for your web role and note down the credentials since this is what you need to use as your web deploy credentials
 10. Look in the packages/AzureWebFarm.X.X.X.X/tools/ExampleConfigs folder to see example values to put in the .csdef and .cscfg files for it to work.
 You will need to add proper values for the `Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString` and `DataConnectionString` settings, the certificate thumbprints and leave your RDP configuration.
+Make sure the `osFamily` attribute of the `ServiceConfiguration` element in `ServiceConfiguration.*.cscfg` is set to `3` to make use of Windows Server 2012.
 11. Look in the packages/AzureWebFarm.X.X.X.X/tools/AdminConsole folder to run the AdminConsole.exe console application to configure your web farm to add / edit / delete websites and bindings.
 12. If you are migrating to AzureWebFarm from Accelerator for Azure Web Roles then you will need to transfer the data from the Bindings table to the BindingRow table and the WebSites table to the WebSiteRow table - this is a breaking change from Accelerator for Azure Web Roles, but should be the only one.
 13. Use Visual Studio or MSBuild to create the Cloud Project package (this should generate `.cspkg` and `.cscfg` files at `bin\Release\app.publish\`)